edubart/cartesi-machine-everywhere/README.md

 it is based on cartesi machine v0.18.1 plus various patches to make this project possible:

 - Makefile adjustments so this project can exist.
-- Add VirtIO support for Windows
+- Add VirtIO support for Windows.
-- Instruction fetch optimization
+- Instruction fetch optimization.
-- Fix compile errors for some platforms

 The idea is to upstream these patches in the future.